AMES, Iowa — A variety of events are planned to celebrate Black History Month throughout February at Iowa State University and in Ames.

 Feb.
-17-22, 2-9 p.m.
+8-13 and Feb.
+22-27, 2-9 p.m.
 Monday through Friday; 10 a.m.-4 p.m.
-Saturday, Memorial Union Workspace: Drop-in craft: Ankara wrapped bangle bracelets.
+Saturday, Memorial Union Workspace: Drop-in craft: Ankara wrapped bracelets.
 Ankara fabric (or African Wax Printing) is created through a wax-resist dyeing technique and is known for its vivid colors and bold patterns.
-Find a combination of Ankara fabrics that you like, and we will show you how to wrap them around cord to make a set of three bracelets sized just for you.
+Find a combination of Ankara fabrics that you like, and staff will show how to wrap them around cord to make a set of three bracelets sized just right.
 Open to all ages if accompanied by an adult.
-Cost is $6.
+Cost is $8 in studio; $10 to-go or delivery.
 (Student Activities Center)

-March 6, all day, Memorial Union: Thomas L. Hill Iowa State Conference on Race and Ethnicity (ISCORE), comprehensive forum on issues of race and ethnicity at Iowa State and beyond.
+March 4-5, all day, Online: Thomas L. Hill Iowa State Conference on Race and Ethnicity (ISCORE), comprehensive forum on issues of race and ethnicity at Iowa State and beyond.
 Free, open to ISU students, faculty and staff.
-Register by 5 p.m.
-March 2.
-The March 4 pre-conference is open to ISU faculty and staff.
-Read more about 20 years of ISCORE in Inside Iowa State.
+The March 3 pre-conference is open to ISU faculty and staff.